theckang/aro-azure-cognitive-services-demo/README.md

 # Overview

-Azure Red Hat OpenShift (ARO) demo using Azure Cognitive Services APIs.

-## Overview
+This repository demonstrates how to deploy applications in Azure Red Hat OpenShift (ARO) that connect to Azure Cognitive Service APIs.
+The first demo deploys a web application that integrates with Translate, Text Analytics, and Text-to-Speech APIs hosted by Azure.
+The second demo deploys a web application that integrates with a Language Detection Cognitive Service Container hosted locally inside the ARO cluster.

 ## Prerequisites